koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 ```
 ## Alternatives

-**kidled**: kidled, an open source cold memory collection solution, is used by Anolis OS.
+**kidled**: kidled, an open-source cold memory collection solution, is used by Anolis OS.

 https://github.com/alibaba/cloud-kernel/blob/linux-next/Documentation/vm/kidled.rst

-**kstaled**:  kstaled  is used by google linux kernel .It was designed by Michel.
-Michel's patch was developed on a early kernel version 3.0 and was similar to kidled. kstable also use /sys/kernel/mm/kstaled/scan_seconds and export idle_page_stats file.
+**kstaled**: kstaled is used by google linux kernel.
+It was designed by Michel.
+Michel's patch was developed on an early kernel version 3.0 and was similar to kidled. kstable also use /sys/kernel/mm/kstaled/scan_seconds and export idle_page_stats file.
 But kidled did not cherry pick the original kstaled's patch directly and made improvements. (e.g. design use_hierarchy )

 https://lwn.net/Articles/459269/

 https://lore.kernel.org/lkml/20110922161448.91a2e2b2.akpm@google.com/T/

-**DAMON**: DAMON was used  by amazon linux kernel.
+**DAMON**: DAMON was used by the Amazon Linux kernel.

 https://lwn.net/Articles/858682/

-why we choose kidled?
+Why do we choose kidled?
 The reasons are as below.

 1) Anolis OS  is open-sourced and has already supported kidled.
-We can directly use the api and it is very simple.
+We can directly use the API and it is very simple.
-2) Kidled have a global scanner to do this job.
-That avoids a lot of unnecessary job.
+2) Kidled has a global scanner to do this job.
+That avoids a lot of unnecessary jobs.
 For example switch between user and kernel mode and handle share mappings.